juliamertz/rose-pine-build/readme.md

 - the `--force-alpha` option is passed to the cli

 For example `$love/80` formatted as `rgb_function` would evaluate to `rgb(235, 111, 146, 0.8)`, similarly formatting as hex yields `#eb6f92cc`

+The alpha value should always come last, so a full example including format would look like `$pine:hex_ns/40`

+### Using Tera

+Sometimes a theme requires more complex formatting which is where the [tera templating engine](https://keats.github.io/tera/docs/#introduction) comes in.
+All color and metadata keys are available in the global namespace. refer to tera's own documentation for further usage instructions.